 Do clubs have to pay to use this technology?

-Football Queensland will cover all EVA check-in costs through to November 30 and will continue to assess the landscape around COVID-19 tracking requirements throughout this time.
+Football Queensland will cover all EVA check-in costs and will continue to assess the landscape around COVID-19 tracking requirements throughout this time.

 Can clubs have access to the attendance data recorded through EVA Check-in?